leprecode/Asteroids/README.md

 - there are search operations in the code
 - wrong use of the singleton pattern

-This test task seemed to me one of the most interesting for me.
+This test task seemed to me one of the most interesting.
 I made many mistakes and learned how to not make them again.

 ## Try to play on Windows
 [Download link](https://leprecode.itch.io/flat-asteroids)